Weymann guitars

 Weymann Guitars is an American manufacturing company of musical instruments.
 Established in 1864 in Philadelphia, Weymann is one of the oldest instrument companies in the country.
-Originally founded as "H. A. Weymann and Son" by German immigrant Henry Arnold Weymann, Weymann patented the mandolute and also developed the first "Jumbo" body acoustic guitar produced during the turn of the century, nearly two decades before competitors in the instrument industry.
+Originally founded as "H. A. Weymann and Son" by German immigrant Henry Arnold Weymann (Wegmann), Weymann patented the mandolute and also developed the first "Jumbo" body acoustic guitar produced during the turn of the century, nearly two decades before competitors in the instrument industry.

 Weymann's most notable artists include Jerry Garcia of the Grateful Dead & Jimmie Rodgers who is considered the pioneering father of country music.

 Since its inception, the company has manufactured classical, acoustic and tenor guitars, banjos, the aforementioned mandolute and ukuleles.

 Early history

+H. A. Weymann

-H. A. Weymann migrated to America in 1852, arriving in Philadelphia, Pennsylvania.
+H. A. Weymann (Wegmann) migrated to America in 1852, arriving in Philadelphia, Pennsylvania.
 H. A. Weymann was naturalized in 1858.
 In 1864, H.A.
 Weymann commenced a small business and in 1865, H. A. was reported in the Philadelphia Inquirer as having an annual taxable income of $136.
 It has been said, H. A. Weymann's early business was in the jewelry & watch retail, along with clocks, harmonicas, sheet music, and small general retail goods.
+Weymann had 7 children, his first born being Harry William (H. W.) Weymann.

+H. W. Weymann

+When H.A.
+Weymann died in 1892, it was Harry who took control of the business, and retained the name business name.

 Innovations

 When H.A.
 Weymann died in 1892, his son, Harry William Weymann, took over the business.
 Harry was motivated and determined to build a music company, opposed to the then current, retail business.
-Harry set forth a plan to manufacture and wholesale his own musical instrument line and in 1894, the first evidence of Weymann’s manufacturing appeared in the S.S.
+Harry set forth a plan to manufacture and wholesale his own musical instrument line and in 1894, the first evidence of Weymann's manufacturing appeared in the S.S.
 Stewarts Banjo & Guitar Journal.
-According to an article in the Fretboard Journal, there is evidence of Weymann’s employing a talented luthier named Carl C. Holzapfel who had arrived from Germany.
+According to an article in the Fretboard Journal, there is evidence of Weymann's employing a talented luthier named Carl C. Holzapfel who had arrived from Germany.

 In 1899, the Philadelphia S.S.
-Stewart Banjo factory closed following the death of the company’s founder.
+Stewart Banjo factory closed following the death of the company's founder.
 Harry Weymann purchased a selection of materials and equipment from the factory and hired ex-Stewart workers to further develop his manufacturing business.

 From late 1899 onward, H. A. Weymann began to receive significant media coverage in the Music Trade Review, along with local news press such as the Philadelphia Inquirer.
 From 1900 onward, Banjo production would become a large portion of manufacturing.
 Noteworthy, Weymann banjos from the late 1890s and early 1900s have unique traits also found in S.S.
 Stewart instruments.